ashleycampion/p-and-s/README.md

 * Week3-ReverseAndSkip.py  -  a program involving basic string manipulation.
 * Week4-loops.py  -  a program involving basic usage of while and if/else loops.
 * Week5-WeekDay.py  -  a program that outputs whether or not today is a weekday.
-* Week6-sqrt.py  -  a program to find the square root of a float with a custom function.
+* Week6-sqrt.py  -  a program to find the square root of a float using a custom function.
 * Week7-readFile.py  -  a program that reads in a text file and outputs the number of e's it contains.
 * Week8-plots.py  -  a program that displays multiple plots on the one set of axes.
 * lab04.01-grade.py  -  a program to calculate a student's grade based on inputted percentage.